SagarPateI/WYiM/README.md

                 level</li>
         </ol>
     </ol>
-    <li>Polish items can include a dash function, powerups, and/or level timers for added difficulty.</li>
+    <li>Polish items can include a dash function, powerups, and/or level timers for added difficulty.
+These features are not added yet, and may not appear in the final game.</li>
     <ol type="a">
         <li>Dash function can help Jester move around level faster and dodge projectiles easier.
 It is a temp dash,
             where when the key is pressed, Jester moves faster up to 1.5- or 2-times original speed for a short time